 Published in 1878, Anna Karenina is one of the well-known characters of the legendary Leo Tolstoy; Wikipedia, says it to be the greatest work of literature ever!
 The novel has seen numerous translations, retelling, and movies.
 Anna Karenina: Vronsky’s Story (2017) is the latest version, a Russian adaptation of the same by Director Karen Shakhnazarov.
 I liked it.
-The film is made available for free by Russian Centre of Science & Culture, New Delhi on YouTube.
+The film is made available for free by the Russian Centre of Science & Culture, New Delhi on YouTube.

 Elizaveta Boyarskaya as Anna Karenina, Maksim Matveyev as Vronsky and Vitaly Kishchenko as Karenin were perfect for the roles they played.
 Though the story is about the strong Anna, it dwells into the feelings of both the Count and Anna’s husband Karenin.
-Though he was the not lovable character in the story, you can’t label him as the bad guy – he genuinely loves Anna and even forgives her at her deathbed.
+Though he was the not lovable character in the story, you can’t label him as the bad guy – he genuinely loves Anna and even forgives her on her deathbed.

 It was fascinating to watch the ladies on the dance floor, holding an end of the skirt bottom with their left-hand finger all the time, it should’ve been uncomfortable.
 Not only that, but the layers of inners, corsets with all the tight laces they had to wear would’ve been painful too.